Amadour: Career

-As a musician, Amadour released the EP Western Movie Dream (2023) and is developing EP The Myth of Amadour: Odyssey of a High Desert Balladeer with Orville Peck’s production team and the Pannonia Film Orchestra in Budapest.
-They have performed at Hotel Café, The Viper Room, and Northern Nevada Pride.
-They have received acclaim from critics and curators, including Roselee Goldberg, Shana Nys Dambrot, Esthella Provas, David Quadrini, Gladys Tamez, David Roussève, and Kotaro Nukaga.
+As a musician, Amadour released the EP Western Movie Dream (2023) and is developing an orchestral pop EP The Myth of Amadour: Odyssey of a High Desert Balladeer with producer Jordan Koop who engineered Orville Peck's Pony, composer Alan G. Frausto, and the Pannonia Film Orchestra in Budapest.
+They have performed at Hotel Café, The Viper Room, Palm Springs Pride, Northern Nevada Pride, Nevada Pride, and with Rivers Cuomo of Weezer.
+They have collaborated with Rudy Pérez and Jon Secada.
+Amadour is known for wearing hats designed by Gladys Tamez.

+They has been discussed by critics and curators, including Roselee Goldberg, Shana Nys Dambrot, Esthella Provas, and David Roussève.

 Media coverage

-Their early work in fashion has been featured in Elle and covered widely in other outlets.
+Their early work in fashion was featured at the 59th Grammy Awards and across media including The New York Times, Elle, Teen Vogue and other publications.
 During Frieze Los Angeles, Artforum critic Andrew Berardini mentioned Amadour in his column on the fair, noting their presence within the city's art community.

 Personal life

 Amadour is nonbinary and uses they/them pronouns.
+Amadour's uncle, Domingo Tibaduiza, is an Olympic long-distance runner.